The Kitchen Garden Project is in the History Garden,

 If you are interested in helping in any of these ways (or any other way you would like to propose), please contact us at hfc@hudsonfoodcollective.com with the heading "Helping with the Kitchen Garden."

-- take on shifts (one or two per week) on a watering schedule.
+- take on one or two watering shifts per week

 If you are interested in helping in any of these ways (or any other way you would like to propose), please contact us at hfc@hudsonfoodcollective.com with the heading "Helping with the Kitchen Garden."